Emoun/duplicate/README.md

 The version given in it should not be changed!
 It must remain as `0.0.0` so Travis-CI can correctly change it for every release.

+Travis will also reset the change log as part of the release, so do not change the `## [Unreleased]` line nor add an entry for new releases yourself.

+Travis will also add the new releases changes to `cargo-readme.md` under the `## Changelog` section.
+So do not touch that eihter.

 #### License

 <sup>